 Step 3: Make the Sauce

-* Add soy sauce, beef broth, brown sugar, hoisin sauce, black pepper, and red pepper flakes (if using).
+After draining excess fat from your cooked beef, return it to the skillet.
+Stir in soy sauce, beef broth, brown sugar, hoisin sauce, black pepper, and red pepper flakes if desired.

 Step 4: Thicken the Sauce